Need Some Help? The Basics Recipes! Vegan Nutrition Behind The Scenes

 Variations:

-This makes for a scrumptious vegan breakfast or brunch.
+This makes for a scrumptious breakfast or brunch.

 2. Meanwhile, combine all remaining ingredients in a medium bowl.
 Add the sour cream mixture to the browned hash browns and cook just long enough to heat, about 3 minutes.
 Salt and pepper to taste.